Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 —Balzac’s Paris: The City as Human Comedy by Éric Hazan

-Arguably France’s most famous novelist and observer of the nineteenth-century, in Éric Hazan’s new book Balzac’s Paris (released this past June), he follows in Balzac’s footsteps (through what was shared in his 91 completed novels and stories), “criss-crossing the city in the novelist’s outsize boots, running between printers, publishers, coffee merchants, mistresses and friends, stopping for a moment, struck by a detail that would be fixed in Balzac’s photographic memory”.
+Arguably France’s most famous novelist and observer of the nineteenth-century, in Éric Hazan’s new book Balzac’s Paris (released this past June), follows in Balzac’s footsteps (through what was shared in his 91 completed novels and stories), “criss-crossing the city in the novelist’s outsize boots, running between printers, publishers, coffee merchants, mistresses and friends, stopping for a moment, struck by a detail that would be fixed in Balzac’s photographic memory”.

 Capturing Balzac’s admiration and adoration of “this ageless city [that] he makes a declaration of love in an accumulation of finely observed detail – the cafés, landmarks, avenues, parks – and captures the populace in countless meticulously drawn portraits: its lawyers, grisettes, journalists, concierges, usurers, salesmen, speculators”.